CloudWithChris/cloudwithchris.com/content/blog/making-cloud-with-chris-more-accessible.md

 This FastPass feature scans your site, and in less than 5 minutes will identify some of the common accessibility issues which exist on your site.
 Fortunately for me, I built the Cloud With Chris theme, so I can actually take action on the issues that I'm seeing.
 If you're using a theme made by someone else, you may have less control (but could be a great contribution, if they'll allow it!)

-Not only does the FastPass feature list the issues with the web page, it also visualizes them on your website, by putting boxes around the offending website elements.
+Not only does the FastPass feature list the issues with the web page, it also visualizes them on your site, by putting boxes around the offending site elements.
 Some of my findings included -

 * Colour contrast issues
 * Links not accessible for screen readers